 CA LLC is organized as a limited liability company and treated as a partnership for US tax purposes; therefore, it is not directly subject to federal and state income taxes in the US.
-CA LLC and CA Trust are subject to certain state and local taxes where they conduct business.
+CA LLC is subject to certain state and local taxes where it conducts business.
 CA Asia is subject to corporate income tax in Singapore.
 CA Beijing is subject to corporate income tax in the People's Republic of China.
-CA LTD LLC is subject to income taxes in the United Kingdom, Australia and Canada.
+CA LTD LLC is subject to income taxes in the United Kingdom, Australia, Canada and Germany.